Skip to main content

 It should be noted that the annual Pay Remit process for civil servants in NICS departments is separately applied by NICS HR, which takes account of public sector pay parameters when determining the NICS pay award.
 ALBs that choose to follow NICS terms and conditions, but whose staff are public servants, not civil servants, must wait for the NICS determination.

-When determining the pay award, the employer should be mindful of a number of factors, for example fairness, legal entitlements, and national pay arrangements.
+When determining pay awards, employers should be mindful of several other factors, for example legal entitlements, and national pay arrangements.
 A supporting document providing a number of considerations can be found on the Pay Award Considerations page.

 When an annual Pay Remit is appropriate